berlin0489210/ML_Project/README.md

 Throughout the notebook, we saved intermediate results to CSV files to facilitate recovery and reuse in future runs.
 This allowed us to resume work from any main section of the notebook in a new runtime, without needing to re-execute code from earlier sections, thus saving us a significant amount of time.

-Note: Spacy pipeline can be seen on Notebook `‘MLA Project_NLP.ipynb’`.
+Note: Spacy pipeline can be seen on Notebook `‘/recipes/Intermediate Notebooks/MLA Project_NLP.ipynb’`.

 #### <ins>Text Vectorization</ins>